 176 Orchard Road

 The Jack’s Place website provides an interesting story about its beginnings.
 Mr. Say Lip Hai arrived in Singapore from Hainan and started as a cookboy with the British troops.
 After picking up the culinary skills, he started his the Cola Restaurant and Bar in 1967 in Sembawang.
 In 1968 a British housewife suggested that he start a catering business in her husband’s pub in Killiney Road.
 Her husband’s name was Jack Hunt.
 That led to the birth of the famous Jack’s Place Steak House.
 Many of us probably remember Jack’s Place as the only affordable steak restaurant in those days when the Western restaurants are usually very expensive.
-Read about our dinner at Jack’s Place Paya Lebar here.
+Jack’s Place now has many outlets all over Singapore.

 Hua Yu Wee

 Hua Yu Wee deserves a mention because it is the last of the seafood restaurants left standing in Upper East Coast Road.
 It is listed in the Bedok Heritage Trail and described as a restaurant which “continues to operate today from its original 1920s bungalow.
 The bungalow features detached double-storey wings, outhouses and steps to the former beachfront”.
 Hua Yu Wee is popular for a variety of seafood and zhi char dishes.
 The black pepper crab is worth a try.
 Read more.